Skip to main content

 Snowpack stability

-The snowpack is moderately to poorly bonded on many steep slopes (steeper than 30 degrees).
+The snowpack is only moderately well bonded on some steep slopes (steeper than 30 degrees) otherwise well bonded in general.

 Likelihood of triggering

-Triggering is possible, even from low additional loads, particularly on the indicated steep slopes (steeper than about 30 degrees).
-In certain situations some large, and in isolated cases very large natural avalanches are possible.
+Triggering is possible, primarily from high additional loads, particularly on the indicated steep slopes (steeper than 30 degrees).
+Very large natural avalanches are unlikely.

 max.